gnowland/wp-jet-fuel/README.md

 ## Installation ##

-Come on dude, it's a WordPress plugin, you know what to do.

-Option 1:
-- Clone into your plugins folder and activate as usual (may I suggest wp-cli?).

-Option 2:
-- Download the repo as a zip file and upload to your site through the admin panel or FTP.
-Activate as usual.
+`git clone` into `wp-content/plugins/` or download the repo as a zip file and upload to your site via FTP or through the WordPress Admin Panel.
+Activate via the Admin Panel or (and my personal favorite) by using [wp-cli](http://wp-cli.org/) over ssh (`wp plugin activate wp-jet-fuel`).

 ## Contribution ##